AWA Faucets Review & Rating Updated: 07/97/21

 This Company In Brief

-AWA faucets are single-handle mixing faucets.
+All AWA faucets are single-handle mixing faucets.
 The company does not offer any two-handle faucets.
 All are starkly contemporary in style.
 There is nothing in the collection that is remotely traditional or transitional or that fits any historic period other than the contemporary era.
 Even the Sherlock, which is supposed to be neo-retro is much more neo than it is retro.

-The basic finishes are the standards: chrome, nickel and oil rubbed bronze.
-Some faucets are also available in matte black or matte white, and some are also offered in The company web site notes that other finishes may be available on request.
+The basic finishes are the standards: chrome, nickel, and oil-rubbed bronze.
+Some faucets are also available in matte black or matte white, and some are also offered in The company website notes that other finishes may be available on request.
 At least one faucet, the Biber, is available with a ceramic handle.

 Today, however, they are little engineering marvels that limit water volume to the lower flow rates required by federal and state water conservation laws, and in some cases, to prevent back-flow that can result in the contamination of household drinking water.
 It is important, therefore, that this little device, often smaller than a dime, be the best available.
-And that, almost by definition, is the Swiss-made Neoperl® aerator.
+And that, almost by definition, is the Swiss-designed Neoperl® aerator.

 The particular Neoperl model used in most AWA faucets is one we like.
 It has a slot into which you can insert a small coin to remove and replace the aerator without the bother of digging a screwdriver or Allen wrench out of the junk drawer.